-His mother Mary delivered him on January 12th, 1972 in Los Angeles as Aretha Franklin was rehearsing for a concert very close by.
-Click below to hear Aretha and the Southern California Community Choir.
+Wally’s mother Mary delivered him on January 12th, 1972 in the City of Angels as Aretha Franklin was rehearsing for the Amazing Grace concert nearby.
+Click to hear:

 ERIC “WALLY” WALLACH creates responsive entertainment and much more.